thetrung/ocm/README.md

 # Railgun
 A abitrage bot that find and execute profitable trades in symbols loop.
+I wrote this while watching Queen's Gambit, feel the competitive atmosphere suit this alot.
+Things I learned from making this were noted down in `NOTE.md`.
+Beside, this was a really good Rust pratice for me, to understand more about its ecosystem, how it work in real world application.
+And how fast it actually is.

 #### USAGE
 - Create new file called `config.toml` with content: